n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 signs, then those below-base matra signs must be tagged with `POS_BELOWBASE_CONSONANT`.

+All of the below-base dependent-vowel (matra) signs matching this condition in Myanmar can be identified using the `_matrabelow_` regular-expression class defined in stage 1.

-All of the codepoints that precede the below-base dependent-vowel signs, but which were not already tagged in steps 1 through 4, must now be tagged with `POS_AFTER_MAIN`.
+In addition, all of the codepoints that precede the below-base dependent-vowel signs in the syllable, but which were not already tagged in steps 1 through 4, must now be tagged with `POS_AFTER_MAIN`.

-Any `ANUSVARA` marks that appear after the below-base dependent vowel signs must be tagged wtih `POS_BEFORE_SUBJOINED`.
+In addition, any `ANUSVARA` marks that appear after the below-base dependent vowel signs in the syllable must be tagged wtih `POS_BEFORE_SUBJOINED`.

-All remaining codepoints that appear after the below-base dependent-vowel signs can be tagged with `POS_AFTER_SUBJOINED`.
+Finally, all remaining codepoints that appear after the below-base dependent-vowel signs in the syllable can be tagged with `POS_AFTER_SUBJOINED`.

 #### Stage 2, step 7: Variation selectors ####

-Seventh, all Variation Selector codepoints must be tagged with the same positioning tag as the immediately preceding character.
+Seventh, all <samp>"Variation Selector"</samp> codepoints must be tagged with the same positioning tag as the immediately preceding character.

+All of the codepoints matching this condition in Myanmar can be identified using the `_vs_` regular-expression class defined in stage 1.

 With these steps completed, the syllable can be sorted into the final sort order.